scart97/thunder-speech/README.md

 RUN_SLOW=1 pytest
 ```

-Here the `RUN_SLOW` flag is used to run all of the tests, including the ones that might download checkpoints or do small training runs and are marked as slow.
-If you don't have a CUDA capable gpu, some of the tests will be unconditionally skipped.
+Here the `RUN_SLOW` flag is used to run all the tests, including the ones that might download checkpoints or do small training runs and are marked as slow.
+If you don't have a CUDA capable gpu, some tests will be unconditionally skipped.

 ## Influences